ShowcaseMePortfolioist/portfolio-documentation/docs/portfolio.md

 ### Portfolio

-This section showcases your works in a well crafted carousel.
+This section showcases your work in a well-crafted carousel.

 **_Code Example_**